6 Stone-cold Facts About the Arctic Circle

 Frequently Answered Questions

-What are the 7 countries in the Arctic Circle?
+What are the seven countries in the Arctic Circle?

-The seven countries in the Arctic Circle are Canada, the United States (Alaska), Russia, Norway, Sweden, Finland, and Iceland.
+The seven countries in the Arctic Circle are Canada, the United States (Alaska), Russia, Norway, Sweden, Finland and Iceland.
+A Danish territory is also part of the Arctic Circle.

 Advertisement